Yeow Kai Chai

-Appointed by the National Arts Council, he was the director of the Singapore Writers Festival from 2015-2018.
+Yeow Kai Chai is a poet from Singapore.
+He is also an editor of the Quarterly Literary Review Singapore.
+Appointed by the National Arts Council, he was the director of the Singapore Writers Festival from 2015 to 2018.
 The 2015 event reached an audience of more than 19,700 with a broadened lineup featuring music, dance, drama and art events.
+He is a former Straits Times journalist, and the former director of the Singapore Writers Festival.